 Intuitively, it’s clear that ESG factors are vital to companies’ business and prospects.
 Data bears out the relatedness of ESG score to traditional investment considerations, such as volatility.

-For example, the chart below reflects an important point: companies that experience a drastic downturn—such as 80-90% or 90-100% of their market values (the two right-most bars)—tend to have significantly lower ESG scores than companies that experience more mild downturns (the left-hand bars).
+For example, the chart above reflects an important point: companies that experience a drastic downturn—such as 80-90% or 90-100% of their market values (the two right-most bars)—tend to have significantly lower ESG scores than companies that experience more mild downturns (the left-hand bars).

 To us, the lesson is clear: attending to ESG factors is a must, as doing so can help weed out companies with hidden pitfalls.
-In this way, ESG analysis is a risk mitigation tool.
+In this way, ESG investment analysis is a risk mitigation tool.